TechplexEngineer/EasyJ4FRC/README.md

 ## Building & Hacking
 1. Create a directory to work in I'll call mine `working`
-2. Download a copy of [EasyJ4FRC](https://github.com/TechplexEngineer/EasyJ4FRC/archive/master.zip) and unzip it into a folder in `working`, I'll call mine `EasyJ4FRC`
+2. Download a copy of [EasyJ4FRC](https://github.com/TechplexEngineer/EasyJ4FRC/archive/master.zip) and
+3. unzip it into a folder within `working`, I'll call mine `EasyJ4FRC`
-3. Download a copy of the [Closure library](https://github.com/google/closure-library/archive/master.zip) and unzip it into a folder in `working`, it must be called `closure-library-read-only`
+3. Download a copy of the [Closure library](https://github.com/google/closure-library/archive/master.zip)
+4. unzip `master.zip` it into a folder in `working`, it must be called `closure-library-read-only`
-4. Go into the `EasyJ4FRC` folder and try running the build script now.
+4. Go into the `EasyJ4FRC` folder and try running the build script(build.py) now.
 Note: I have only tested these instructions assuming the `working` directory is web accessible.
+5. Now using your web server, open index.html and begin hacking!

 ## Credits
 EasyJ4FRC is based on [Google Blockly](http://code.google.com/p/blockly/).